Dashrdp/proxy-chrome-extension/server/DEPLOYMENT.md

 # Production Deployment Guide

-Complete guide for deploying the DashRDP Proxy Configurator API to Ubuntu server with SSL using Docker Compose.
+Complete guide for deploying the DashRDP Proxy Configurator API to Ubuntu server with automatic SSL using Caddy and Docker Compose.

 ## 🚀 Quick Start